jundalisay/spblist/content/en/research/cronin/selection.md

 The constructed history is the evolutionary universe (EU)*.
  <!-- assembly universe (AU). -->

-> *Superphysics Note: The authors have to create a fantasy universe that acts behind the real universe, just as Superphysics has the aethereal metaphysical universe behind our physical one.
-This is because metaphysics holds the probability layer.
+{{< n n="The authors have to create a fantasy universe that acts behind the real universe, just as Superphysics has the aethereal metaphysical universe behind our physical one.
+This is because metaphysics holds the probability layer." >}}

 In the EU, all living things are possible with no rules.
 This yields a combinatorial explosion and with double exponential growth in the number of living things.
 This is characteristic of evolutionary big bangs.